makrai/notes/goddard94-sem-lex-univ.md

   and FEEL (Lutz 1985; Levy 1973; Howell 1981), but is apperars that azért nem találták az érez szó megfelelőjét, mert az, ami ezt valóban kifejezi, az homonim volt egy konkrét jelentésű szóval pl. “has” vagy “belső”
-* Polysemy between WANT and SAY, however, is not uncommon in e.g. New Guinea
+* Polysemy between WANT and SAY, however, is not uncommon in eg New Guinea
 * feel
-  * for the semantic analysis of words for emotions and sensations, as well as for interjections, speech act verbs, 'experiencer constructions', etc.
+  * for the semantic analysis of words for emotions and sensations, as well as for interjections, speech act verbs, 'experiencer constructions', etc
   * canonical contexts: 'feel (something) good/bad'

 ### 2.2.3 Determiners and Quantifiers p39